 Our bodies use water in our cells, organs, and tissues, helping to regulate most basic functions needed for survival.
-Lack of proper daily water intake can cause dehydration (a nasty beast) and can lead to the following:
+Lack of proper daily water intake can cause dehydration and can lead to the following:

 - Loss of energy